Scheer says he'd 'absolutely' review Canada's new Food Guide | CBC News

 Conservative Leader Andrew Scheer is promising another review of Canada's recently updated Food Guide should the Tories come to power this fall, saying the latest guide is the result of a flawed and biased process.

-Scheer made the comment at a Saskatoon event Wednesday, after being asked by a young dairy farmer about his party's food policies.
+Scheer made the comment at the Dairy Farmers of Canada's annual general meeting in Saskatoon on Wednesday, after being asked by a young farmer about the Conservatives' food policies.

 The Liberal government unveiled its new, simplified Food Guide this past January.
 It had been updated previously in 2007.